nathanielvarona/pritunl-client-github-action/README.md

 cat ./pritunl.profile.base64 | xsel --clipboard --input
 ```

-_Or open it with your favorite code editor:_
+_Or you can easily access the file data by opening it with your preferred code editor:_

 ```bash
 code ./pritunl.profile.base64 # or,